metta-systems/metta.systems/content/notes/Metta-mashable-techdemo-storyboard.md

 category = ["notes"]
 tags = ["metta"]
 +++
-Fire up console, we'll use two consoles for this demo - one will run the streaming video server, another will be our client.
+Fire up a console, we'll use two consoles for this demo - one will run the streaming video server, another will be our client.
 The

     $